gotreasa/ticTacToe/NOTES.md

 ## Backlog
 ✅ Define a function to decide the order each square is chosen
-🚧 Fill out X and O in the squares according to the order
+✅ Fill out X and O in the squares according to the order
-TODO: Print the grid with the X and Os
+🚧 Print the grid with the X and Os
 TODO: Add the iterations for each players go with 2 second timeout
 TODO: Add the determination of when a user has won and the game can stop
 TODO: Add the determination when the game is a draw